AstunTechnology/osgis-ol3-leaflet/README.md

 ## Getting started

+### OSGIS 2014 Workshop Quickstart

+The [OSGIS 2014](http://www.nottingham.ac.uk/osgis/home.aspx) Workshop used the [OSGeo Live DVD](http://live.osgeo.org/en/).
+To get setup do the following:

+* Dismiss the Welcome and Upgrade prompts
+* In Firefox (Applications > Web Browser) navigate to [http://is.gd/osgis2014](http://is.gd/osgis2014)
+* Copy and paste the commands at [http://is.gd/osgis2014](http://is.gd/osgis2014) into a Terminal (Applications > Accessories > Terminal Emulator) and hit return

+The commands set the keyboard layout to GB, installs `git` and `gedit` (a slightly better text editor) then clones the repository and changes you into it's root.
+Now you're ready to [start building an OpenLayers 3 map](ol3/README.md).

 ### Get a copy of the repository

 First clone or download (and unzip) [the repository from GitHub](https://github.com/AstunTechnology/osgis-ol3-leaflet) to a suitable location on your local machine.